 - Authorisation of mission of the employee(s) travelling, bearing information on the destination and the start and end date of the mission; - Proof of expenditure and of mission (e.g. invoice of travel agent, flight or train ticket, boarding pass); - Reimbursement request from the employee, either based on daily allowance or on real costs.
 When claiming on a real cost basis all necessary documents proving the costs occurred must be provided (e.g., bus or metro tickets, meal receipts); - Mileage calculation sheet or invoices, if an employee or company car is used.
-It has to include a statement of the distance covered, the cost per unit (1/5 of the fuel cost per liter) according to Programme rules or according to national or institutional rules (if lower), and total cost; - Other supporting documents (e.g. invitation, agenda, participant lists etc.);

-• Proof of payment of costs directly paid by the beneficiary and/or proof of reimbursement to the employee (e.g. bank transfer).
+It has to include a statement of the distance covered, the cost per unit, and total cost; - Other supporting documents (e.g. invitation, agenda, participant lists etc.); - Proof of payment of costs directly paid by the beneficiary and/or proof of reimbursement to the employee (e.g. bank transfer).